 The result of this project was a pleased Chance the Rapper, a happy Nice Work team, and a new platform with increased performance.
 Compared to the Firebase version of the site, the Webflow version of the site loaded around 7 seconds quicker.
 The Nice Work team can easily update the platform data, and we were on track to add future functionality with other no-code tools.

-You can see images of the project above, and you can see the live project here: rapperradio.com
+You can see images of the project below, and you can see the live project here: rapperradio.com